 - Secure your frame and wheels.
 U-Locks can also be used to secure both your bicycle frame and wheels.
 If you cannot secure your wheels using a U-Lock, consider using a secondary cable.

 - Always secure your bike to a bike rack.
 Other objects may be easier to manipulate to free your bicycle.

-- Register your bicycle with Case Western Reserve police.
+- Register your bicycle with Case Western Reserve University Division of Public Safety.
 By registering your bicycle, it makes stolen bicycles harder to sell and easier to recover.
-Members of the Case Western Reserve community should register their bikes—for free—with CWRU police.
 Individuals also can register with their local police department.

 - Keep a photograph and serial number for your bicycle.
 This includes the registration number, if registered with your local police.
 This information will come in handy when reporting a stolen bicycle.